akuafif/ict239-tma-jan2022/README.md

-This is question 1 TMA
+# This is question 1 TMA
 I have written 2 bash scripts (setup.sh & start.sh) to automate the creation of venv for q1.

+There is no MongoDB instance in q1.
+All data are stored and accessed with CSV files in the asset folder

-# Setting up the enviroment
+## Setting up the enviroment
 Please run the setup.sh

-# To run the flask app
+## To run the flask app
 run start.sh

 Please register with "admin@abc.com" for admin access.